IoTPlay/docker-iotplay-standards/READ-nodered_Projects.md

 - Step 6: Commit NodeRed Project to BitBucket
 - Step 7: Clone BitBucket repo to local Host
 - Step 8: Prepare the ../Git_bitbucket clone to reproduce NodeRed
+- Step 9: Use Ansible to clone the repo from BitBucket & Prepare NodeRed runtime
+- Step 10: Point local Mac docker instance back to the ~/Git_bitbucket folder

 #### Products used in this readme file